dec1costello/Golf/TOUR_Championship_2011/README.md

 ## **Part 5, [Distance to Pin vs Strokes to Hole Out](https://github.com/dec1costello/Golf/blob/main/TOUR_Championship_2011/ApproachShots.ipynb)**

-In Part 5, I explore the relationship bewteen Distance to the Pin & Lie vs Strokes to hole out at the Tour Championship.
+In Part 5, I explore the relationship between Distance to the Pin & Lie vs Strokes to hole out at the Tour Championship.

 <table>